-Certain of the Company's medical devices, including monitoring systems and neurosurgical systems, are reusable and are designed to operate over long periods of time.
-These products are sold with warranties which may extend for up to two years from the date of the purchase.
-Warranties are not considered as a separate performance obligation.
-The Company estimates the product warranties using the expected value method based on historical trends and other known factors, and includes them in accrued expenses and other current liabilities in the consolidated balance sheet.
+Certain of the Company's medical devices, including monitoring systems and neurosurgical systems, are designed to operate over long periods of time.
+These products are sold with warranties which may extend for up to two years from the date of purchase.
+The warranties are not considered a separate performance obligation.
+The Company estimates its product warranties using the expected value method based on historical trends and other known factors.
+The Company includes them in accrued expenses and other current liabilities in the consolidated balance sheet.